steveworld/search/README.md

 This enables rapid prototyping of Hadoop ETL applications, complex stream and event processing in real time, flexible Log File Analysis, integration of multiple heterogeneous input schemas and file formats, as well as reuse of ETL logic building blocks across Search applications.
-Cloudera ships a high performance runtime that processes all commands of a given morphline in the same thread, and adds no artificial overheads.
+Cloudera ships a high performance runtime that compiles a morphline on the fly and processes all commands of a given morphline in the same thread, and adds no artificial overheads.
 For high scalability, a large number of morphline instances can be deployed on a cluster in a large number of Flume agents and MapReduce tasks.

 ### cdk-morphlines-core

-Morphline runtime and standard library that higher level modules such as `cdk-morphlines-avro` and `cdk-morphlines-tika` depend on.
+Morphline compiler, runtime and standard library of commands that higher level modules such as `cdk-morphlines-avro` and `cdk-morphlines-tika` depend on.

 ### cdk-morphlines-avro